Keerthanadr1096/AssignmentCypress/README.md

-Download the .json file into the local machine, import the collection from postman,
+Download the .json file into the local machine, import the collection to postman,
 Send the get request and validate the result, Interview assignment questions are attached in every branch.(Folder Name:Interview test)